pandas-dev/pandas/doc/source/computation.rst

    r['A'].agg([np.sum, np.mean, np.std])

-On a widowed DataFrame, you can pass a list of functions to apply to each column, which produces an aggregated result with a hierarchical index:
+On a windowed DataFrame, you can pass a list of functions to apply to each column, which produces an aggregated result with a hierarchical index:

 .. ipython:: python